IConnC/SnowTeamTest/README.md

 ## Future Changes
 - Add example images for each field campaign alongside the cropped images
 - Any other relavant files found while cleaning up the CPU server

+# Project Setup
+## Build and install OpenCV
+These projects rely on an OpenCV build, their build process will fail if OpenCV is not built and installed properly since they are dynamically linked.

+1. `cd opencv`
+2. Run `./build.sh`
+3. OpenCV should be built and installed to directory opencv-install